 The role of the FMA and Forex trading in New Zealand

 The FMA enforces the law relating to securities, financial companies and reporting requirements in the financial services and securities markets.
 The type of services it is responsible for include financial brokers and advisers, trustees, securities exchanges and issuers.
-The Authority is a member of a number of other organizations such as the International Organisation of Securities Commissions, the New Zealand Council of Financial Regulators, the New Zealand Treasury, the Reserve Bank of New Zealand, and the Ministry of Business, Innovation and Employment.
+The Authority is a member of a number of other organisations such as the International Organisation of Securities Commissions, the New Zealand Council of Financial Regulators, the New Zealand Treasury, the Reserve Bank of New Zealand, and the Ministry of Business, Innovation and Employment.

-The Authority has a number of important aims.
-It is concerned with promoting and developing efficient, transparent and fair financial markets.
+The Authority has a number of important aims: It is concerned with promoting and developing efficient, transparent and fair financial markets.
 It is known for its commitment to taking strong action when firms are found to be breaking the law or failing to meet certain standards.

-What to do if you have a complaint to make regarding an FSPR regulated broker
+What to do if you have a complaint to make regarding an FSPR-regulated broker

 Your first step will always be to try and resolve the problem directly with the financial services provider.
 If you are unable to reach a satisfactory conclusion you will then be able to contact their dispute resolution scheme and follow the appropriate complaints procedure.
 There are a number of different schemes a provider is able to use.
 For example, there is the Insurance and Financial Services Ombudsman, Financial Services Complaints Ltd, the Banking Ombudsman, or the Financial Dispute Resolution Service.

 It is also possible for complaints to be lodged with the FMA.
 They will investigate and take enforcement action regarding the following:

 - The conduct of all businesses they license and authorise